Yiwen-Evin/Coding-Goodies/RAndMatlabAreTalking.md

 between Rscript and R CMD BATCH in the appendix.

 About the .R file:
-- At the beginning of the R function, need to add libarary `R.matlab'.
+		- At the beginning of the R function, need to add libarary 'R.matlab'.
 - Source other .R files.
 In the example, I sourced
-  1. `variable.R' which defines the value of the variables will be used.
+1. 'variable.R' which defines the value of the variables will be used.
 It can be easily modified by the users.
-  2. `simulationFun.R' which is the main function doing simulation.
+2. 'simulationFun.R' which is the main function doing simulation.
-- At the end of the .R file, everything wanted should be saved into a .mat file with the `writeMat' function.
+- At the end of the .R file, everything wanted should be saved into a .mat file with the 'writeMat' function.

 ```
 outputpath <- "C:/eclipse/workspace/MatlabCodeADC/output/Results.mat"